 In February 2016, the FASB issued Accounting Standards Update 2016-02, Leases (Topic 842), which modifies the accounting by lessees for all leases with a term greater than 12 months.
-The standard will require lessees to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
-For public companies, the standard is effective for annual and interim periods beginning on or after December 15, 2018 and must be applied retrospectively.
+This standard will require lessees to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
+For public companies, this standard is effective for annual and interim periods beginning on or after December 15, 2018.
 Early adoption is permitted.
-The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.
+The Company's only significant lease is its operating lease for its corporate headquarters, and, while the Company cannot yet estimate the amounts by which its financial statements will be affected by the adoption of this guidance, it expects that the recognition of expense will be similar to current guidance but that there will be a significant change in the balance sheet due to the recognition of right of use assets and the corresponding lease liabilities.
+The Company plans to adopt the new leases guidance effective January 1, 2019 using a modified retrospective transition method.

-In March 2016, the FASB issued Accounting Standards Update 2016-09, Improvements to Employee Share-Based Payment Accounting, which is designed to simplify several aspects of accounting for share-based payment award transactions, including income tax consequences, classification of awards as either equity or liabilities, classification on the statement of cash flows and forfeiture rate calculations.
-For public companies, the standard is effective for annual and interim periods beginning on or after December 15, 2016.
-Early adoption is permitted.
-The Company is currently evaluating the impact of this guidance on its consolidated financial statements.
+In March 2016, the FASB issued Accounting Standards Update 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
+This standard is intended to simplify several areas of accounting for share-based compensation arrangements, including the income tax impact, classification on the statement of cash flows and forfeitures.
+The Company adopted this standard in the first quarter of 2017, and it did not have a material impact on the Company's condensed consolidated financial statements.